LoriWhite24/makars-magique-bazaar/angular-store-frontend/README.md

 # Angular Store Frontend

-The Frontend client written with the Angular Framework for Makar's Magique Bazaar.
+The Frontend client written with the Angular Framework for Teorkis's Magique Bazaar.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
+Uses Angular version 10.

 ## Development server